You can bring new life to the interior of your home just by adding a new coat of paint to the trim and baseboards.

 Step 3 – Mix the Paint

-Crack open the lid of the paint can with a putty knife and start mixing the paint with a painter’s stick or a clean stick.
+Crack open the paint can lid with a putty knife and start mixing the paint with a painter’s stick or a clean stick.

 You’ll need to stir the paint for about two minutes or so until the paint is thoroughly mixed and consistent.